 The institute engages with government, civil society, and the private sector to ensure policies respond to national development priorities.

 Dr. George Lutomia, Research Mentor, representing the Executive Director of the Kenya Institute for Public Policy Research and Analysis (KIPPRA) emphasized the knowledge exchange.
+KIPPRA is a public institute established in 1997 that provides research, advisory services, and capacity building to improve public policy in Kenya.
+It works with national and county governments, state corporations and other stakeholders, and is widely known for producing the Kenya Economic Report.

 We have learned a lot about what we can do as think tanks in Africa and in our respective regions, so that eventually the outcomes and outputs can advance development for our countries and our continent.